Very briefly, there are 5 major components to a dry cleaner’s service: cleaning, finishing (aka pressing), inspecting, repairing and packaging.

 At room temperature and normal atmospheric conditions, carbon dioxide (CO2) is a colorless and odorless gas.
 When subjected to high pressure in a closed vessel such as a high pressure dry cleaning machine, CO2 transforms into a liquid.
 This is the principle behind CO2 cleaning.

-Although CO2 is a naturally occurring and generally benign substance, there are relatively few pure CO2 installations in North America (less than 50).
+Although CO2 is a naturally occurring and generally benign substance, there's only a handful of CO2 installations in North America.
+And the remaining installations are quickly disappearing.

 From an environmental point of view, pure liquid carbon dioxide is a volatile organic compound (VOC) that contributes to global warming.

 Another problem is that it’s cost prohibitive to operate a pure liquid carbon dioxide dry cleaning machine.
-So much so that Cool Clean Technologies, the only manufacturer of pure liquid carbon dioxide dry cleaning machines (amongst many other products), has been a no show at every dry cleaning trade show for at least the past 6 years.
+So much so that the only manufacturer of pure liquid carbon dioxide dry cleaning machines has been a no show at every dry cleaning trade show for at least the past 10 years.